tabler:menu-2

 Debt Relief in Alaska

-Alaska has the highest average credit card debt per consumer in the country at approximately $8,800.
+Alaska has the highest average credit card debt per consumer in the country at $7,863 — roughly 19% above the national average of $6,580.
 The reasons are straightforward: Alaska has some of the highest costs of living in the nation, driven by geographic isolation that makes everything from groceries to healthcare more expensive than the lower 48.
 Shipping costs, limited retail competition, and extreme weather all contribute to higher everyday expenses.
 The Permanent Fund Dividend helps, but it's a once-a-year payment that doesn't offset the daily reality of higher costs across every category.

 If you're a Alaska resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.